el Gato Negro (the Black Cat)

 In September 2005, El Gato Negro guest starred in the Dallas newspaper strip "Baldo", in a story specially written and drawn by Richard Dominguez, as part of Hispanic Heritage Month.

-El Gato Negro will be taking part in 2008's War of the Independents.
+El Gato Negro is one of the participants in War of the Independents.

 CLARIFICATIONS: Not to be confused with